Turkish editor hits out at media coercion under Erdogan

 "The honour of journalism is being trampled on.
 Instructions rain down every day from various places.
 Can you write what you want?
 Everybody is afraid," Altayli told CNN Turk.

 Reuters has not been able to verify their authenticity.
-The government has repeatedly denied interfering with the media but it did not immediately comment on Altayli's remarks.
+The government has repeatedly denied interfering with the media but it did not immediately comment on the remarks.

-At a news conference on Tuesday, Erdogan acknowledged calling a Haberturk executive while on an official visit to Morocco in June to discuss its coverage of comments by an opposition leader, but said he only did so to draw attention to the fact that he was being insulted.

 Altayli did not comment directly on all of the leaks - though he said the opinion poll recording, which included his own voice, was taken out of context - but defended himself against any suggestion that his organisation was alone in coming under government pressure.